-By analyzing the LANL sketch, we were able to see how tertiary storage archives have evolved in the last seventeen years.
-Our analysis reveals that, compared to the NCAR system studied in 1993, the LANL corpus exhibits a CAGR of 25.8%.
+By analyzing the LANL SCIENTIFIC sketch, we were able to see how tertiary storage archives have evolved in the last seventeen years.
+Our analysis reveals that, compared to the NCAR system studied in 1993, the LANL SCIENTIFIC corpus exhibits a CAGR (compound annual growth rate) of 25.8%.
 Further, hard drives play an increasingly important role in the archive; the NCAR system had a disk to tape ratio of 1:262, in sharp contrast to the LANL archive's ratio of 1:3.3.
 Despite this shift, the update patterns between then and now are largely unchanged.
-Additional access time information is needed to fully understand how the random access performance of hard drives is being utilized.
+Additional access time information is needed to fully understand how the random access performance of hard drives is being utilized and how larger disk caches have impacted file migration patterns.

-The public water and historical sketches demonstrated how long-term storage now covers a wide range of behavior.
+The public WATER and HISTORICAL sketches demonstrated how long-term storage now covers a wide range of behavior.
 We found that the contents were both accessed and modified frequently; 75% of the historical corpus saw at least one update over the trace period, and 50% of the water corpus saw 5 or more writes.
 Access traffic was dominated by a few large-scale requests such as data management scripts and Google crawls.
 This behavior, along with the latency sensitivity of small requests suggest that two different interfaces are called for: one for the small, but critically important, user requests; and another for the large-scale, but latency-insensitive bulk requests.
-These results of our workload study and the guidelines developed from the results will help archival system designers in the construction and maintenance of archives that can efficiently and effectively preserve society's digital legacy for future generations.
+The smaller requests demonstrated strong per-session access locality, but little inter-session popularity.
+This has a two-fold implication.
+First, physically grouping semantically related content may yield efficiency and performance gains.
+Second, the limited popularity and the unpredictable (random) access patterns of content across the system may curtail the effectiveness of spin-down and popular data concentration techniques on power-efficiency and performance.
+In total, the results of our workload study and the guidelines developed from the results will help archival system designers in the construction and maintenance of archives that can efficiently and effectively preserve society's digital legacy for future generations.